quantumblockchains/QKDBase/README.md

 # Quantum Blockchain

 Quantum Blockchain is MVP based on the whitepaper: https://www.mdpi.com/1099-4300/21/9/887.
 The Repository consists of two parts.
 The first one is implementation of the consensus with specific assumptions.
 It is based on 4 peers and 1 client which sends transactions to peers.
 Both client and peers are closed in docker containers and communicate with each other using REST requests.
 Each peer has 2 ports open for communication simulating normal channel and quantum channel.
-The second part is visualisation of how consensus works.
-It is based on simple JS, CSS and HTML.
+The QKD based Quantum Channels were implemented using QNU Labs Armor QKD devices.

 #### Required software: